 Health Benefit Maximization (Multiples of GDP per capita per equivalent of a year in full health gained) Priority for the Worse Off (Average life years lost relative to maximum global life expectancy by patients for whom the condition would be fatal without intervention) Financial Risk Protection (Multiples of GDP per capita to save one household from catastrophic health expenditure for a year, defined as >10% and >20% of household expenditure)

 Dialysis 5.4 35 4.7 (>10%)

 5.2 (>20%)

 Preventative Between 0.09 and 1.9 24 2.1 (>10%)

-services for those 4.2 (>20%)
+services for those with diabetes 4.2 (>20%)

-with diabetes

 ^aEstimates of GDP per capita per equivalent of a year in full health are based on Teerawattananon et al.29 for dialysis and Venkat Narayan et al.30 for preventative services.
 Estimates for life years lost due to each condition are based on the Institute for Health Metrics and Evaluation.31 Estimates of GDP per capita per household saved from catastrophic expenditure for a year through dialysis are derived using Teerawattananon et al.29 and Prakongsai et al.8 For preventative services, our estimates were derived as follows.
 Research suggests that it is primarily those with complications from diabetes who suffer large health-related expenditures.^{9,10} We therefore focused exclusively on the impact of preventing such complications and their associated expenditure.
-We first estimated how much it would cost in terms of GDP per capita to avoid one case of diabetes-related complications for a year, using data from Venkat Narayan et al.,30 Wattana et al.,32 and the World Health Organization.33 We then estimated how many cases of complications one would have to prevent in order to prevent one case of complications-related catastrophic expenditure, using Chatterjee et al.9 Putting these together yields the reported estimate of the GDP per capita required to prevent one case of catastrophic expenditure via preventing complications from diabetes.
+We first estimated how much it would cost in terms of GDP per capita to avoid one case of diabetes-related complications for a year, using data from Venkat Narayan et al.,30 Wattane et al.,32 and the World Health Organization.33 We then estimated how many cases of complications one would have to prevent in order to prevent one case of catastrophic expenditure via preventing complications from diabetes.
 (Because of the multiple steps involved in this estimate, we regard it as uncertain.)
 Full calculations by the authors are available in Appendix 1 (in supplemental material).